Al-Jazzazi/Academic-Campus-Map-CSS-Porject/README.md

 This project was developed for the Topics in Programming class during high school under Ms. Ulfat, in collaboration with Layann Wardah.

----

-Replace `yourusername` with your actual GitHub username and update any other placeholder text to match your project specifics.
-This README format provides a clear and informative introduction to your project, making it easier for others to understand and use your interactive campus map.